Quutti/send-status-json/README.md

 ## Quick start

 Start with running `npm install send-status-json --save` for your app.
-Then, set it as a middleware to express app:
+Then, register it as a middleware to express app:

 ```js
 import * as express from 'express';